neerajkumarsj/Networking-project-in-C/README.md

 # Peter Rasmussen Lubiana

 ## This program is C-code simulating a network.
-# ( Its semi-low-lvl C networking code basically - using sockets. )
+# ( Its low-lvl C networking code basically - using sockets. )